apache/cloudstack-docs-rn/source/upgrade/upgrade_notes.rst

 =====================

-Java version upgraded to Java 1.7
+Java version upgraded to Java 1.8
 ---------------------------------

-As of Apache CloudStack 4.4, Java version required is 1.7 for the management-server, cloudstack-usage, KVM agent and system-VMs.
+As of Apache CloudStack 4.10, Java version required is 1.8 for the management-server, cloudstack-usage, KVM agent and system-VMs.

+.. include:: _java_8_ubuntu.rst

 Migrating to dynamic roles feature